Steering Council

 Lisa Ainsworth

-Lisa Ainsworth is the Research Leader of the USDA ARS Global Change and Photosynthesis Research Unit and Professor of Plant Biology at the University of Illinois Urbana-Champaign.
+Lisa Ainsworth is a Professor of Crop Sciences and of Plant Biology at the University of Illinois.
 She directs the Soybean Free Air Concentration Enrichment (SoyFACE) facility, the longest running open-air experiment for studying crop responses to rising atmospheric carbon dioxide concentration and ozone pollution.
 She received her BS in Biology at UCLA and PhD in Crop Sciences from UIUC.
 Her research addresses crop responses to global atmospheric change and potential solutions to mitigate climate change through agriculture.
 She has long studied photosynthetic responses of plants to climate change, and her research is broadly integrative, from genetic to agronomic scales.
 Lisa serves on the Science Advisory Board for the Boyce Thompson Institute and is a member of the Board of Directors of the Donald Danforth Plant Science Center.
 In 2019, she was awarded the National Academy of Sciences Prize in Food and Agricultural Sciences and was an elected member of the National Academy of Sciences in 2020.

 Ismahane Elouafi